bxparks/AceSegment/README.md

 ![TM1638 LED Module](docs/tm1638/tm1638-16-buttons-medium.jpg)

-This LED module uses a TM1638 chip with an 8-digit Common **Anode** LED module.
+This dev module uses a TM1638 chip with an 8-digit Common **Anode** LED module.
 This requires using the `Tm1638AnodeModule` class instead of the `Tm1638Module` class.